thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 1. The `colors_2` branch is reset to the same base commit as the `master` branch.
 1. The saved commits are reapplied to the rebased `colors_2` branch.

-In this case, the `colors_2` branch should apply its commits on top of the new commits in the `master` branch.

 ```shell
 git rebase master
 ```